jonjudd/Judd-et-al.-2024_PCa-nSES-PRS_Respository/README.md

 Paper Reference
 Authors: [Jon Judd et al.]

-Preprint: MedRxiv - Investigating the Role of Neighborhood Socioeconomic Status and Germline Genetics on Prostate Cancer Risk This repository is designed to accompany the analysis and findings presented in the above preprint.
+Preprint: MedRxiv - Investigating the Role of Neighborhood Socioeconomic Status and Germline Genetics on Prostate Cancer Risk

 DOI: https://doi.org/10.1101/2024.07.31.24311312

 ---